quagrainie1/alu-shell/README.md

 # ALU Shell Project

-This repository contains all shell scripts for the ALX/ALU Shell Basics project.
+This repository contains all shell scripts for the ALU Shell Basics project.